thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/t3-medium/postgres/aws-storage-monitoring.png)

-### t3.medium x3 peak survive in-memory + Postgres - 5k devices, 3.3k msg/sec, 10k tps
+### Postgres - x3 peak survive

+Load configuration: 5000 devices, MQTT, 3333 msg/sec, 10000 telemetry/sec, postgres, in-memory queue.
+Instance: AWS t3.medium (2 vCPUs Intel, 4 GiB, EBS GP3)

+In previous section we got the first **Thingsboard successful** deployment designed up to 1000 msg/sec.

+Looks perfect, **but what happen** when we face a peak load on production?
+Should we worry about?
+The **cost of failure** may be money loss, reputation or carries issue.
+The **benefits** of reliable design may bring you to a better life, no stress, success and constant growing.

-Let's try to handle some messages flood about x3 of regular rate up to 10000 telemetry/sec.
+Let's try to handle a messages flood about x3 of regular rate up to 10000 telemetry/sec.

-5000 devices, MQTT, 3333 msg/sec, 10000 telemetry/sec, postgres, in-memory queue
+Thingsboard docker compose with no change with the previous section.
 Message rate have been increased gradually.
-Test have been passed successfully

-This is a good trade-off configuration to survive and handle message burst with shared CPU instance type and in-memory queue.

-However, the shared CPU instances did not guarantee that additional CPU resources will be available at any moment.
-So you can starve with the base CPU level (20% for t3.medium) at the most important moment.
-The best practice approach is to set up a persistent queue service like a Kafka.

-Thingsboard docker compose with no change.

 Performance test was stopped and run with a greater numbers step by step

 ```bash